britishtea/trades/README.md

 Usage
 =====

-To display trades from all the exchanges Bitcoincharts monitors:
+To display trades from all the exchanges Bitcoincharts monitors.

 	`trades`

 You can also display trades from specified exchanges only.
 You'll need to make sure you use the same name that Bitcoincharts uses.
 The arguments are case-insensitive and you can specify as many as you want.

 	`trades mtgoxUSD thusd`

 Data